-During the three months ended March 31, 2014, the company reorganized its business to strengthen its focus on growing existing client relationships and increasing market share through service differentiation and operational agility.
+Effective the year ended March 31, 2014, the company reorganized its business to strengthen its focus on growing existing client relationships and increasing market share through service differentiation and operational agility.
 Consequent to the internal reorganization there were changes effected in the segments based on the "management approach" as defined in IFRS 8, Operating Segments.
 (Refer to Note 2.15).
-Accordingly the goodwill has been allocated to the new operating segments as at September 30, 2014 and March 31, 2014.
+Accordingly the goodwill has been allocated to the new operating segments.